 First, your attorney will gather all of your doctor’s reports, medical reports, medical bills, documentation regarding your lost wages and other financial damages, police reports, photographs, video recordings, and any other documents and evidence supporting your personal injury claim.

 Your attorney will then prepare and submit a demand package to the insurance company representing the person who caused your injuries.
-The written demand will describe your injuries and treatment, how your life had been affected, how your life may continue to be affected, and provide all of the documentation that has been meticulously assembled in support of your case.
+The written demand will tell your story by describing your injuries and treatment, presenting the medical evidence detailing your injuries, explaining how your life had been affected and how your life may continue to be affected, and provide all of the documentation that has been meticulously assembled in support of your case.
 The demand will then make a demand for payment of all of your medical bills and a monetary demand for compensation for your pain and suffering, lost wages, future loss of earning capacity, and any other economic or noneconomic losses you have sustained.